Are you and your partner satisfied with the current state of your relationship? Learn more about our $99 Relationship Checkup.

 Using Spirituality to Improve Mental Health

-Some of the benefits of partaking in either a religious and/or spiritual community include: cultivating an established sense of belonging; meaningful social connections with likeminded individuals; and trustworthy and safe social engagement.
-Attending congregational gatherings such as Sunday service, Saturday Torah readings, consecrated times of prayer at a mosque, or worship at Hindu temples provide structure and intentional socialization.
+Some of the benefits of partaking in either a religious and/or spiritual community include: cultivating an established sense of belonging; meaningful social connections with like-minded individuals; and trustworthy and safe social engagement.
+Attending congregational gatherings such as Sunday service, Saturday Torah readings, consecrated times of prayer at a mosque, or worship at Hindu temples provides structure and intentional socialization.
 Such gatherings lower anxiety and lift low moods by creating safe and empathic spaces where people can be vulnerable about life’s trials and tribulations, including mental illness or family discord.

 Spirituality & Self-Care